 If your visit falls on a Saturday in May through October, sign up for a tour of Villa Ca’Toga, Carlo Marchiori’s fanciful replica of a Palladian-style home found in Veneto, Italy.
 Inside and out is a showcase of architectural elements and sculptures crafted from ordinary and recycled building materials.
 Marchiori created a captivating, fantastical fusion of Italian Renaissance art, mythological personalities, and contemplative gardens.

 After an exhilarating tour of Villa Ca’Toga, head up Highway 128 just north of Calistoga for a casual stop to meet artist, Paul Block, at Wine Barrel Furniture.
 You’ll be amazed by Paul’s creations made from wine barrels, reclaimed grape vines and more.
 A few doors down, stop in and taste delicious wines at Bennett Lane Winery where you can take in both the spectacular scenery and art collection.
+Nearby you will also find Tom Eddy Winery, located directly on the Napa-Sonoma County line.
+This winery has a stunning wine cave, delicious wines from California and New Zealand and the owner’s own art work featured in the cave.

 Make your way downtown to meander through a few more local art galleries.
 Stix & Stones Gallery is filled with an assortment of goods, from glass and ceramics to jewelry and furniture handcrafted by American artisans.